Kitura/Kitura/.github/CONTRIBUTING.md

 3. All source code submitted requires an Apache License header at the top of the file.
 A Github Gist of this text can be found [here](https://gist.github.com/SwiftDevOps/141437c6861f88c959d0731bc3b16bee), just copy and paste it at the top of any new files you're submitting.

-4. Ensure all tests pass with your changes by running `swift test` in Terminal.
+4. Ensure all tests pass with your changes by running `swift test`.
 If there is any new functionality introduced by your changes, new test case(s) may be required.
 If you need any help writing tests, contact us on [Slack](http://swift-at-ibm-slack.mybluemix.net/).

-5. If they all pass, open a Pull Request following the guidelines below.
+5. If the tests all pass, open a Pull Request following the guidelines below.

 ## Pull Requests

-**Note about tests:** When opening a Pull Request, please run the tests for your OS with `swift test`.
-Kitura is a cross platform web framework that uses Continuous Integration.
-You may see mentions of Travis CI in your PR and it's comments.
+**Note:** Before opening a Pull Request, please run the tests using `swift test` and check they all pass.

+Kitura is a cross platform web framework that uses [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration).
+You may see mentions of [Travis CI](https://travis-ci.com/) in your PR and its comments.
 Travis is an external service we use that is automatically called on every PR, and runs the test cases on macOS and Linux to ensure every code change is cross plaform compatible.

 To open a new Pull Request, the GitHub website provides the simplest experience for new users.
 Go to your fork of the repo and click the New pull request button.
 You will be presented with a page featuring base fork: and base:, then an arrow, and then head fork: compare:.
 Make sure compare: has **your branch** with your changes selected and base: has **master** selected.
 When you are ready to open the PR, click the green button at the top called Create pull request.

-If this is your first PR, a bot will comment with a link to the CLA which must be signed before we can merge in your changes.
+If this is your first PR, a bot will comment with a link to the [CLA](#contributor-license-agreement) which must be signed before we can merge your changes into master.

 When opening a PR, please: